localtracker/pyrobe/README.md

 Unique MACs:  1
 Successfully Exited!
 No log file written.
 ```
 By default, the script does not log any data.
-Specifying the "-l" option while initializing will output a log file in the same location as the script that contains all recorded data.
+Specifying the "-l" option while initializing will output a log file that contains all recorded data.
 ```
 ./pyrobe.py mon0 -l